docpad-archive/documentation/core/meta-data.html.md

 ### For Files & Documents

 #### `id`
-The unique document indentifier.
+The unique document identifier.
 Defaults to the [cid](http://backbonejs.org/#Model-cid).
 When we get the `relativePath`, we set the `id` to that instead.

 #### `basename`
 The file's name without the extension.